Valhamyr/Vintage/TeleportLandformMod/README.md

 # Landform Teleport Mod

 This mod adds a simple chat command `/tpl <landform>` that teleports the player to the nearest chunk containing the specified landform.
+The `/tplandforms` command lists any landforms detected around your current position.

 The implementation scans nearby chunks using the server's landform map and moves the calling player if a match is found.